Haza290/Escape_The_Trolls/README.md

 ### Ghosts
 Ghost always move randomly but they can move into and through walls.

-### Break Between Display and Game Logic
-The game logic can run completely independently of the display meaning that it is relatively simple to create a completely different style of display.
-For example it would be relatively simple to create a 3D display for the game.

 ---

 ## What I Got Out Of The Project